fybrik/fybrik/docs/IsolationNetworkPolicies.md

 [Kubernetes Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) (NP).
 NP allow to control traffic flow at the IP address or port level (OSI layer 3 or 4).
 NP can restrict incoming (ingress) and/or outgoing (egress) communications.
-The restrictions are based on combinations of Pod labels, Namespaces labels and IP blocks.
+The restrictions are based on combinations of Pods and Namespaces labels and IP blocks.

 ### Advantages:
-- does not require any changes in modules implementations, can be implemented in the Fybrik control plane only.
+- does not require any changes in module implementations, can be implemented in the Fybrik control plane only.
-- can be combined with other isolation methods
+- can be combined with other isolation methods (future work).

 ### Disadvantages:
 - a single Kubernetes cluster oriented, cross clusters restrictions can be based on IP blocks only, which significantly complicates the configuration.
 Therefore, later we will provide other isolation methods as an extension to NP.
 - NP are implemented by the network plugin.
 Creating a NetworkPolicy resource without a controller - a Container Network Interface (CNI) that implements it will have no effect.
 Kind deployments which by default use "kindnetd" do not support NP.
-Support NP requires installation another CNI, e.g. [Calico](https://github.com/projectcalico/calico).
-Here is the [instructions](https://alexbrand.dev/post/creating-a-kind-cluster-with-calico-networking/).
+Support of NP requires installation of another CNI, e.g. [Calico](https://github.com/projectcalico/calico).
+Here is the
+[instructions](https://alexbrand.dev/post/creating-a-kind-cluster-with-calico-networking/).
 On the other hand, all K8s clusters in production deployments use CNIs which support NP.